 Gypsum Sheathing: Fill joints greater than 1/4 inch (6 mm) with sealant according to ASTM C 1193 and with air barrier manufacturer's written instructions.
 Apply first layer of fluid air barrier membrane at joints.
 Tape joints with joint reinforcing strip after first layer is dry.
 Apply a second layer of fluid air barrier membrane over joint reinforcing strip.

-TRANSITION STRIP INSTALLATION
+TRANSITION MEMBRANE INSTALLATION

 Revise this Article to coordinate with drawing details.
 Sheet or liquid seal materials should be placed over a firm backing to provide structural support for achieving an effective and permanent air barrier.

-Install strips, transition strips, and auxiliary materials according to air barrier manufacturer's written instructions to form a seal with adjacent construction and maintain a continuous air barrier.
+Install strips, transition membrane, and auxiliary materials according to air barrier manufacturer's written instructions to form a seal with adjacent construction and maintain a continuous air barrier.

 Coordinate the installation of air barrier with installation of roofing membrane and base flashing to ensure continuity of air barrier with roofing membrane.

-Install [butyl] [modified bituminous] strip on roofing membrane or base flashing so that a minimum of 3 inches (75 mm) of coverage is achieved over both substrates.
+Install [butyl] [modified bituminous] transition membrane on roofing membrane or base flashing so that a minimum of 3 inches (75 mm) of coverage is achieved over both substrates.

 Apply primer to substrates at required rate and allow to dry.
 Limit priming to areas that will be covered by air barrier sheet in same day.
 Reprime areas exposed for more than 24 hours.